duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/30_demos/17_parking.md

 # Parking demo instructions {#parking-demo-instructions status=beta}

-TODO: JT image sizes, knowledge graph,
+TODO for Jacopo Tani: image sizes, knowledge graph.

 This is the description for the Duckietown parking demo.